cuplv/droidel/README.md

 (1) Currently, Droidel's harness is designed for flow-insensitive analysis.
 It does not faithfully model the invocation order of callbacks in the Android framework, and thus would not be suitable for direct use by a flow-sensitive analysis.
 We hope to add support for flow-sensitive harness generation in the future.

-(2) Droidel does not model the invocation of lifecycle methods of the Fragment type, which is heavily used by many Android apps.
-We are working on adding support for Fragments.

-(3) Droidel does not generate stubs for lookup of preferences parsed from XML via the Activity.getPreferences() method (and similar).
+(2) Droidel does not generate stubs for lookup of preferences parsed from XML via the Activity.getPreferences() method (and similar).
 This is also high on our priority list.

-(4) There are many other Android framework methods that use reflection under the hood that we also do not (yet) handle.
+(3) There are many other Android framework methods that use reflection under the hood that we also do not (yet) handle.

 Acknowledgments
 ----------------